Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Build engineer**- the engineer in charge of the infrastructure that builds a software application, as well as testing and troubleshooting code for before the software's release.[↩](/interviews/CaseyMuratori-interview/#fnref:500)

+**Build farm**- a cluster/group of servers whose job is to compiler programs remotely, typically used in cross-platform development, testing, and speeding the compilation process. [↩](/interviews/JeetShroff-FlorianStrauss-interview/#fnref:6)

 **Builder**- a tool used to process assets from their editable forms (files editable by external software) into a more compact, unreadable file to be used by the engine for a game.
 The file format is typically proprietary and specific to the engine, and engine metadata is stored within the file. [↩](/interviews/ElanRuskin-interview/#fnref:1)

 **Bullet Physics**- a real-time physics simulation library, a physics engine, which simulate collisions for soft and rigid body dynamics. [↩](/interviews/JeffPreshing-interview/#fnref:5)